 I took the time yesterday to get on Microsoft Flight Simulator and have it chart a high-altitude airway course from DEN to SNA.
 No guarantee that this United flight will follow it, of course, but I can use it as a guide to guesstimate our position.

-My parents and aunt are all arriving in Anaheim today, also, but they’re driving.
-They left a week ago, with stops at the Grand Canyon and Las Vegas along the way.
 (We joked that they really just headed straight for Vegas and spent three straight days gambling, which is funnier if you know what straightlaced Baptists we all are.)
 My parents will have been married for 50 years in August, and this trip is their present to themselves.

 If my route info is correct, we may just get a view of the Grand Canyon ourselves en route.
 It would be my second time to see it, and ironically, the first and only other time was also from the air, 28 years ago.

-Just before landing in Santa Ana, I recognize the city of San Bernadino, and locate the mountain where the Arrowhead Springs resort is.
+Just before landing in Santa Ana , I recognize the city of San Bernadino , and locate the mountain where the Arrowhead Springs resort is.
 I was there for a week and a half back in 1981 for rehearsal camp for the Continental Singers before touring the U.S. and Canada all summer.
 And now another singing group brings me back!
 Ah, memories.

 Palm trees!
 We have palm trees in sight!
 And there’s smog!
 Now I just have to spot a traffic jam and a celebrity to know we’re really in L.A.
 Hey, there’s a (very minor) traffic backup!
 I’ll have to look for a celebrity later.